matn7/Google-Platform-Notes/gcp/SecurityAndNetworkingPracticeTest.md

 - Internal

 ```
-Static addresses are assigned until they are released.
-Internal and External addresses determine whether traffic is
+* Static addresses are assigned until they are released.
-routed into and out of the subnet.
+* Internal and External addresses determine whether traffic is routed into and out of the subnet.
-External addresses can have traffic reach them from the Internet; internal addresses cannot.
+* External addresses can have traffic reach them from the Internet; internal addresses cannot.
-Ephemeral addresses are released when a VM shuts down or is deleted.
+* Ephemeral addresses are released when a VM shuts down or is deleted.
 ```

 **Question 16: What gcloud command would you use to assign a service account when creating a VM?**

-- **gcloud compute instance create [INSTANCE_NAME] --service-account [SERVICE_ACCOUNT_EMAIL]**
+- :white_check_mark: **`gcloud compute instance create [INSTANCE_NAME] --service-account [SERVICE_ACCOUNT_EMAIL]`**
 - `gcloud compute instance create [INSTANCE_NAME] [SERVICE_ACCOUNT_EMAIL]`
 - `gcloud compute create instances-service-account [INSTANCE_NAME] [SERVICE_ACCOUNT_EMAIL]`
 - `gcloud compute instances define-service-account [INSTANCE_NAME] [SERVICE_ACCOUNT_EMAIL]*`